Fire Station Tours

-To schedule a Station Visit, please email: email@example.com or call us at 830-693-4060 with the following information.
+To schedule a Station Visit, please email our staff or call us at 830-693-4060 with the following information.
 Name, Street Address, Name of Group or Organization, Phone Number, Email Address, Date requested, Number of Guests.

 Tours are scheduled on a first come, first served basis after approval from the on-duty Captain.
-If your request is approved you will receive and email confirmation; otherwise we will contact you to make different arrangements.
+If your request is approved you will receive an email confirmation; otherwise, we will contact you to make different arrangements.